-Dr. Glenn Phillips, Director of Assessment at Howard University, has successfully championed the adoption of new technology at his institution.
+Dr. Glenn Phillips, former Director of Assessment at Howard University, has some takeaways from championing the adoption of new technology at his former institution.
 Here are a few tips to help navigate the process.

 Developing a useful technology adoption strategy requires you to know the needs of your institution, including your current assets and processes.
 The goal is to bring in a software solution that aligns with your existing processes, so you don't have to completely change the way you work.